mudasobwa/mudasobwa.github.io/_posts/2013-02-26-ruby-predefined-globals.md

   </td>
   <td>
     <p><span class="label label-important">read-only</span>  <strong>Number of the last line read from the current input file <a href="#less"><code>ARGF</code></a>.</strong><br>
-    <a href="http://www.ruby-doc.org/core-2.0/ARGF.html">ARGF</a> is a stream designed for use in scripts that process files given as command-line arguments or passed in via <code>STDIN</code>.</p>
+    <a href="http://www.ruby-doc.org/core-2.0/ARGF.html">ARGF</a> is a stream designed to use in scripts that process files given as command-line arguments or passed in via <code>STDIN</code>.</p>
 {% highlight ruby %}
 ARGV.replace ["file1"] # file1 ≡ 'a\nb\nc\nd'
 ARGF.readlines # Returns the contents of file1 as an Array